thatsjustjohn/deployment-app-csharp/basic-web-app/README.md

 # Simple C# Web Application

 ## Build
-- Run the build to generate the .jar file ?
+- Run the build to generate the file
-  - ``
+  - `dotnet build`

 ## Run
 - Execute the application